CRUD

 25

-//listing request using by gql
+//listing request

 type ListRequest struct {